 The operating system (mostly GNU) built with the Fiwix kernel is completely self-hosted.
 That is, you don't need a different operating system (like GNU/Linux) to build a modified Fiwix kernel.
 All the tools necessary for system development (including the Vim editor) are bundled and ready to be installed using the Fiwix Installation CDROM.

-- Mostly written in C language (Assembler only used in the needed parts).
+- Mostly written in C language (Assembly only used in the needed parts).

 - GRUB Multiboot Specification v1 compliant.

 - Full 32bit protected mode non-preemptive kernel.

 - Protected task environment (independent memory address per process).

 - POSIX-compliant (mostly).

 - Process groups, sessions and job control.

 - BSD file locking mechanism (POSIX restricted to whole file and advisory only).

 - Virtual memory management up to 4GB (1GB physical only and no swapping yet).